veronicaxarmendariz/gviz-scatter-series/README.md

 Google Visualization API interactive scatter chart, with Google Sheet data source, 3-color data series/legend, and data labels in text tooltip

-See <a href="http://jackdougherty.github.io/gviz-scatter-series/"> live demo at http://jackdougherty.github.io/gviz-scatter-series/</a>
+See <a href="http://jackdougherty.github.io/gviz-scatter-series/"> live demo</a> at http://jackdougherty.github.io/gviz-scatter-series/

 To create your own version: